 When we use something like Spotify or Uber or Deliveroo, we tend to focus on what it does on the surface.
 Is it easy to search for a song?
 Can the taxi find me?
 Is the restaurant open?

 Yet there there are levels of design beyond this.
-One of the best is when you find a feature you would never have thought of, yet is so elegantly simple, you’re shocked that it never crossed your mind.
+One of the best is when you find a feature you would never have thought of, yet is so elegantly and brilliant, you’re shocked that it never crossed your mind.

 And can you guess the level of design beyond this?
 That’s right: when this feature is only patchily installed across the app for some damn reason.